focus-editor/focus/LOG.md

 - Select text
 - Remove/replace selection on edits

+- Set some minimum window size (which should be enough when split in half)

 - Don't redraw if nothing has changed
 - Maybe don't store font atlas in an rgba texture
 - Implement semantic highlighting